TV-Rename/tvrename/options.md

 |---|---|---|
 | | "Show in Taskbar" | ***Ticked*** |

-_Show episode pictures in episode guides_
-Does what-it-says-on-the-tin, if ticked screen grabs from show episodes are displayed with the episode description in the ***My&nbsp;Shows*** tab.
+_Show episode pictures in episode guides_ does what-it-says-on-the-tin, if ticked screen grabs from show episodes are displayed with the episode description in the ***My&nbsp;Shows*** tab.
 If un-ticked only the episode description is displayed.

 _Default:_ ***Ticked***

-_Download up to_ "X" _shows simultaneously from [The TVDB](http://thetvdb.com "Visit TheTVDB.com")_ <br />
-Sets the number of concurrent connections to TheTVDB API.
+_Download up to_ "X" _shows simultaneously from The TVDB_ sets the number of concurrent connections to TheTVDB API.
 It can be set in the range to 1 to 8.

 _Default:_ ***4***

-_Refresh entire series if "X" % of episodes are updated_ <br />
-Sets the point at which TV Rename "decides" to do a full refresh of a show when updating data.
+_Refresh entire series if_ "X" _% of episodes are updated_ sets the point at which TV Rename "decides" to do a full refresh of a show when updating data.
 This functionality is useful if for example you have a set of show recordings which you are replacing with DVD rips and the data structure is different.

 _Default:_ ***20***

-_Automatically select show and season in My&nbsp;Shows_ If ticked this works for both the ***When to watch*** and ***Scan*** tabs.
+_Automatically select show and season in My&nbsp;Shows_ if ticked, works for both the ***When to watch*** and ***Scan*** tabs.
 If an item is selected in either of these tabs the ***My&nbsp;Shows*** tab is automatically updated to highlight the indicated show and season.

 _Default:_ ***Ticked***

-_Look for air date in filenames_
-If ticked this provides a second method of identifying show episodes by looking for a date (in a number of formats) in the shows filename and comparing that against the air-date.
+_Look for air date in filenames_ if ticked, provides a second method of identifying show episodes by looking for a date (in a number of formats) in the shows filename and comparing that against the air-date.

 The supported date formats are: "yyyy-MM-dd", "dd-MM-yyyy", "MM-dd-yyyy", "yy-MM-dd", "dd-MM-yy" and "MM-dd-yy"